 I was sitting in court today — in the Airport Court — and one Judge who said he’s been sitting on the bench now for almost fifty years.
-His statistics were about 85% of cases that are filed in Los Angeles County are resolved by way of some sort of a settlement or a plea bargain in the case and the remaining 15% of criminal cases that are filed are either dismissed or they go to trial.
+His statistics were about 85% of cases that are filed in San Fernando or Van Nuys, CA are resolved by way of some sort of a settlement or a plea bargain in the case and the remaining 15% of criminal cases that are filed are either dismissed or they go to trial.

 But that gives you a pretty good feeling that most of the time, the prosecutors — if they file a case — it’s probably a case that’s going to be negotiated unless the defendant says, I didn’t do it.
 I’m innocent, and that happens about 15% of the time or less.
 If a defendant says that, then the criminal defense attorney needs to prepare the case, do the investigation and that’s what we do.